Gadf007/AutoCAD/README.md

 # AutoCAD
-Repository for AutoCAD automation tools basically based on .NET
+In this repository you can find the automation tools for AutoCAD that are basically based on .NET.